ORIGINS OF A COLLECTION: KEN STRADLING AND THE BRISTOL GUILD

 “I’m interested in design generally, whether it’s pottery, glass, industrial design or craft and so on; it’s all design to me and that’s why I can go from one to the other.”

 Ken Stradling was born and brought up in south Bristol.
 His family, though not affluent, was comfortable and cultivated good taste.
 His mother encouraged an early interest in antiques, taking him to auctions with her where he occasionally bought things.
-This helped to develop an interest in material culture and connoisseurship.
-As a pupil at Bristol Grammar School in the 1930s, Ken developed an interest in the arts through the influence of its headmaster, J. E. Barton.
-Barton wrote for the Listener magazine and broadcast on modern art and design and was passionate about the value of art and design education.
+As a pupil at Bristol Grammar School in the 1930s, Ken developed his interest in the arts through the influence of its headmaster, J. E. Barton.
+Barton wrote for the BBC’s Listener magazine, broadcast on contemporary art and design and was passionate about the value of art and design education.
 Demobbed from the army in 1948 Ken found employment as Assistant Manager at the Bristol Guild of Applied Art in Park Street, increasing the staff from two to three.
 “I knew the Guild and so I came in to them one day and said, “you need me, can I join you?” and that’s how it all started.”

-The Guild had originated in 1908 as a collective of artists who promoted and sold their work and offered handicraft classes.
-By 1929 the original group had scattered and under its remaining member, stained glass designer Arnold Robinson, the Guild became a small retail shop maintaining its original remit to sell good design and support local makers.
+The Guild began in 1908 as a collective of makers who promoted and sold their work and offered handicraft classes.
+By 1929 the original group had scattered and under its remaining member, stained-glass designer Arnold Robinson, the Guild became a small retail shop selling hand-made goods and supporting local makers.
 In 1948 the Guild’s stock was inevitably limited in scope.
-It was “a little gift shop… really half a shop, 68A – the other half was a wool shop” Stradling imposed a strong, creative identity of his own, finding, buying and selling new and innovative work.
+It was “a little gift shop… really half a shop, 68A – the other half was a wool shop” Stradling imposed a strong creative identity of his own, finding, buying and selling new and innovative work.
 “You’ve got to be in control of the buying,” he says, and “quality is always terribly important… and you do recognise it, with experience it becomes almost intuitive”.

 “Right through the 1950s it was a terrible time for trade.
 You couldn’t get any tableware, it was all export rejects, white stuff, and when you suddenly got some export rejects that weren’t white things – there was great excitement when you were unpacking a crate.”

-Expansion brought with it a furniture department, a restaurant and a food-hall amongst other additions.
-From the 1960s a gallery space enabled the Guild to present exhibitions of the work of individual artists and designers.
-The recently completed remodelling of the main stairwell, new food-hall and redesign of the Guild Café with an outside seating area reflects an ongoing process of revision and renewal.
-The Guild has become a focal point in Bristol and the region for quality design and applied arts.
+Expansion brought with it a furniture department, a restaurant and a food-hall.
+From the 1960s a gallery enabled the Guild to exhibit the work of individual artists and designers.
+The Guild became a focal point in Bristol and the region for quality design and applied arts.

 A customer of the 1970s remembers “Ken’s courage and faith in the modern: you entered with such confidence.
 There was evident care and good judgment in the selection, a commitment to contemporary craftsmanship and good design, local or foreign.”

-Ken’s business contacts with Scandinavian furniture, glass and ceramics manufacturers provided access to some of the leading work of the post-war period and unusually Ken was able to travel and meet Scandinavian and other European makers, taking a particular interest in Swedish, Danish and Finnish design generally.
-Alongside the furniture and ceramics by manufacturers such as Arabia, glass became a particular interest and the collection contains many fine pieces by Holmegaard, Orrefors and Whitefriars amongst others.
+Ken’s business contacts with Scandinavian furniture, glass and ceramics manufacturers provided access to some of the leading work of the post-war period and unusually Ken was able to travel and meet Scandinavian and other European makers.
+Glass became a particular interest and the collection contains many fine pieces by Holmegaard, Orrefors and Whitefriars amongst others.

-In the 1960s Betty introduced Ken to studio ceramics.
+In the 1960s Ken’s wife Betty introduced him to studio ceramics.
 She had been a student at Corsham College of Art in the 50s and had come into contact with the new sculptural ceramicists emerging from the Central School at that time.
 The rough handbuilt sculptural ceramics of this group resonate with the Scandinavian studio glass of the period and friendships emerged with ceramicists like Dan Arbeid, Gillian Lowndes, Robin Welch and Ian Auld.
-Other potters with whom Ken has been friends for many years and whose work features prominently in his collection include Peter Wright, Marianne de Trey and John Leach.
-Ceramics began to be a core component of the collection as it emerged although taken as a whole it has always remained very broad.
-One might liken it to the contents of a home in the sense that it inherently combines materials and categories of object to make an organic whole.
+Other potters with whom Ken has been friends for many years and whose work feature in his collection include Peter Wright, Marianne de Trey and John Leach.
+Ceramics gradually became a core part of the collection.

-Ken’s appreciation of the legacy of Crofton Gane is reflected in the Collection by an important group of pieces of 1930’s furniture.
-While commissioning Marcel Breuer to design furniture for P. E. Gane Ltd, Crofton also asked Breuer to remodel and furnish his house in Bristol.
-This was both an assertion of his personal taste and an opportunity to put together a show-house that was widely reviewed in the design press.
-Much of the contents of the house survive and Ken has assembled the largest group in a public collection.
+Ken’s appreciation of the legacy of Crofton Gane is reflected in the collection by an important group of 1930’s furniture.
+While commissioning Marcel Breuer to design furniture for P. E. Gane Ltd, Crofton also asked Breuer to remodel and furnish his house in Westbury.
+It doubled as a show-house that was widely reviewed in the design press.
+Most of the contents survive and Ken and the Gane Trust have assembled the largest group in a public collection.
 This can be seen both as a tribute to Crofton Gane and as a way of celebrating the presence of a major international designer from the Bauhaus in Bristol in the 1930s.

-The Ken Stradling Collection Trust has been set up to maintain the collection and make it available to the wider public.
-Ken considered carefully what to do with his collection and after taking advice from a variety of people including Christopher Lloyd, June Lancaster, David Whiting and the collector Anthony Shaw, he decided to establish a charitable trust and provide it with a building.
-The key factor is that the collection is accessible to view, to consult and to act as inspiration for a new generation.
-Ken Stradling wrote in 1988 that ‘the general standard of public taste will never improve until design becomes an integral part of everyone’s general education.’
-This can be read as a direct reference back to J. E. Barton and his concerns about art and design education in the 1930s.
-These concerns were voiced as early as the 1830s and lie behind the establishment of the great tradition of art schools in this country: they are as important now as they ever were and it is why the Ken Stradling Collection has been placed in trust and made accessible to everyone from the curious to the serious student.
+From the early 2000s Ken considered carefully what to do with his collection and after taking advice from his many friends, he decided to establish a charitable trust.
+He wanted to ensure that the collection is accessible to view, to consult and to act as inspiration for a new generation.
+He wrote in 1988 that ‘the general standard of public taste will never improve until design becomes an integral part of everyone’s general education.’
+This echoes J. E. Barton writing about art and design education in the 1930s.
+These concerns were voiced as early as the 1830s and lie behind the establishment of the great tradition of British art schools; they are as important now as they ever were.